Second-order arithmetic: Projective determinacy

 Projective determinacy is the assertion that every two-player perfect information game with moves being natural numbers, game length ω and projective payoff set is determined, that is, one of the players has a winning strategy.
 (The first player wins the game if the play belongs to the payoff set; otherwise, the second player wins.)
 A set is projective if and only if (as a predicate) it is expressible by a formula in the language of second-order arithmetic, allowing real numbers as parameters, so projective determinacy is expressible as a schema in the language of Z2.

 Many natural propositions expressible in the language of second-order arithmetic are independent of Z2 and even ZFC but are provable from projective determinacy.
-Examples include coanalytic perfect subset property, measurability and the property of Baire for $\Sigma^1_2$ sets, $\Pi^1_3$ uniformization, etc. Over a weak base theory (such as RCA0), projective determinacy implies comprehension and provides an essentially complete theory of second-order arithmetic — natural statements in the language of Z2 that are independent of Z2 with projective determinacy are hard to find (Woodin 2001).
+Examples include coanalytic perfect subset property, measurability and the property of Baire for $\Sigma^1_2$ sets, $\Pi^1_3$ uniformization, etc. Over a weak base theory (such as RCA0), projective determinacy implies comprehension and provides an essentially complete theory of second-order arithmetic — natural statements in the language of Z2 that are independent of Z2 with projective determinacy are hard to find.

 ZFC + {there are n Woodin cardinals: n is a natural number} is conservative over Z2 with projective determinacy, that is a statement in the language of second-order arithmetic is provable in Z2 with projective determinacy if and only if its translation into the language of set theory is provable in ZFC + {there are n Woodin cardinals: n∈N}.

 Coding mathematics

 Second-order arithmetic directly formalizes natural numbers and sets of natural numbers.
-However, it is able to formalize other mathematical objects indirectly via coding techniques, a fact that was first noticed by Weyl (Simpson 2009, p.
-16).
-The integers, rational numbers, and real numbers can all be formalized in the subsystem RCA0, along with complete separable metric spaces and continuous functions between them (Simpson 2009, Chapter II).
+However, it is able to formalize other mathematical objects indirectly via coding techniques, a fact that was first noticed by Weyl.
+The integers, rational numbers, and real numbers can all be formalized in the subsystem RCA0, along with complete separable metric spaces and continuous functions between them.

-The research program of reverse mathematics uses these formalizations of mathematics in second-order arithmetic to study the set-existence axioms required to prove mathematical theorems (Simpson 2009, p.
-32).
-For example, the intermediate value theorem for functions from the reals to the reals is provable in RCA0 (Simpson 2009, p.
-87), while the Bolzano–Weierstrass theorem is equivalent to ACA0 over RCA0 (Simpson 2009, p.
-34).
+The research program of reverse mathematics uses these formalizations of mathematics in second-order arithmetic to study the set-existence axioms required to prove mathematical theorems.
+For example, the intermediate value theorem for functions from the reals to the reals is provable in RCA0, while the Bolzano–Weierstrass theorem is equivalent to ACA0 over RCA0.

-The aforementioned coding works well for continuous and total functions, as shown in (Kohlenbach 2002, Section 4), assuming a higher-order base theory plus weak Kőnig's lemma.
-As perhaps expected, in the case of topology or measure theory, coding is not without problems, as explored in e.g. (Hunter, 2008) or (Normann and Sanders, 2019).
-However, even coding Riemann integrable functions leads to problems: as shown in (Normann and Sanders, 2020), the minimal (comprehension) axioms needed to prove Arzelà's convergence theorem for the Riemann integral are very different depending on whether one uses second-order codes or third-order functions.
+The aforementioned coding works well for continuous and total functions, assuming a higher-order base theory plus weak Kőnig's lemma.
+As perhaps expected, in the case of topology, coding is not without problems.